 The trust document is also subject to Florida’s elective share statute.
 The trustee of a trust owes the beneficiaries of the trust the same fiduciary duty that a personal representative owes to the heirs and beneficiaries of a probate estate.

-Common Trust Disputes
+Common Reasons for Trust Litigation

 - Improper trust formation or failure to sign the trust with proper witnesses, notary, or other formal requirements